 (For instance, those involved in Journalism or Publishing can apply for courses offered by the Indian Institute of Mass Communications while persons who are employed in Industrial units, running their own companies or are working in government and dealing with industrial development, could avail of courses in the National Institute For Entrepreneurship and Small Business Development.
 The core philosophy is that the training received in India should be relevant to and of use in the candidateâ€™s job or sphere of activity.
 While filling up the application form, each candidate is expected to briefly explain how he or she expects the training programme chosen to be of use in his/her profession.)

-3. The other conditions are that, the candidate should be between 25 to 45 years of age and MUST possess knowledge of English, as all courses are conducted in English language only.
+3. The other conditions are that the candidate should be between 25 to 45 years of age and MUST possess knowledge of English, as all courses are conducted in English language only.
+Applicants should have at least five years work experience.
 Candidates who have already attended ITEC programmes in India are not eligible to apply again.

 NOTE: - (Candidates who come from cities/regions in Ukraine other than Kyiv will have to bear the cost of their travel to Kyiv and back after their return.
 While in Kyiv, candidates have to make their own arrangements for accommodation and transport.)